 Why Traders Call Natural Gas the “Widow Maker”

 Natural gas (NG) is notorious in trading circles.
-Traders call it the “widow maker,” not because of superstition, but because of how often it destroys well-reasoned strategies.
-Indicators that work in equities, bonds, or even crude oil often fall apart in the chaotic world of gas.
+Traders call it the “widow maker” because of how often it destroys well-reasoned strategies.
+Indicators that work in equities, bonds, or even crude oil often fall apart with natural gas.

-The “widow maker” moniker didn’t emerge overnight.
-It’s been earned through decades of devastating market moves that have wiped out hedge funds, commodity trading advisors, and retail traders alike.
+The “widow maker” nickname didn’t emerge overnight.
+It’s been earned through decades of devastating market moves that have wiped out hedge funds, commodity traders, and retail traders alike.
 The term originated in the energy trading pits of the 1990s, where seasoned traders watched colleagues lose everything on what seemed like “sure thing” natural gas trades.

 Unlike crude oil, which tends to move on geopolitical events and global supply-demand dynamics that unfold over weeks or months, natural gas can experience supply-demand imbalances that manifest in hours.
 A surprise cold front in the Northeast, an unexpected pipeline outage, or even a single weather model revision can trigger moves that would take other commodities months to achieve.

-What makes these indicator failures particularly devastating is that they often work just enough to give traders false confidence.
-A momentum oscillator might correctly predict five consecutive moves, leading a trader to increase position size — only to get crushed on the sixth trade when the market behaves completely differently.
+Our data shows indicators are mostly unreliable.
+Whether it’s CCI, RSI, moving averages, or roll dates, nothing provides a durable edge.
+What makes indicator failures particularly devastating is that they often work just enough to give traders false confidence.
+A momentum oscillator might correctly predict five consecutive moves, leading a trader to increase position size only to get crushed on the sixth trade when the market behaves completely differently.

 This is the same psychological mechanism that makes gambling addictive.
 Traders become convinced they’ve found the “holy grail” indicator, right before natural gas humbles them with a reality check.

 The problem compounds when considering that most technical analysis was developed for equity markets, where human psychology drives much of the price action.
-Natural gas, however, is driven by physical realities — actual molecules of gas that need to be stored, transported, and consumed according to the laws of physics and thermodynamics, not the laws of market psychology.
+Natural gas, however, is driven by physical realities: actual molecules of gas that need to be stored, transported, and consumed according to the laws of physics and thermodynamics, not the laws of market psychology.
+These physical realities of natural gas create a market environment where even perfect information doesn’t guarantee profitable trades.
+When imperfect information, leverage, and human psychology are added to this mix, the result is a market that has earned its fearsome reputation through decades of destroying trading accounts.

 Daily swings: as much as +38.9% in a single day, and down nearly –33% in one session.